MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 - ExternalScript.
 The .ps1 files in the paths listed in the Path environment variable ($env:path) in the remote session.
 - Filter and Function.
-The Windows PowerShell functions in the remote session.
+The PowerShell functions in the remote session.
 - Script.
 The script blocks in the remote session.